mferrari0/Fake-News-Detection/README.md

 <img src="https://i.imgur.com/6Pk3Nrv.png" width="600" height="300">

 Fasttext embedding is a word to vector model: it represents each word as a vector.
 I used a pretrained model to generate, for each headline, a feature matrix, that is then used as input to a CNN model as shown in the picture.
-Accuracy is higher than with the previous model, but still not great.
+Accuracy is higher (**85%**) than with the previous model, but still not great.

-### BERT pre-trained model from the Tensorflow Hub
+### SMALL BERT pre-trained model from the Tensorflow Hub

 <img src="https://skimai.com/wp-content/uploads/2020/03/Screen-Shot-2020-04-13-at-5.59.33-PM.png" width="700" height="300">

 BERT is a family of masked-language models published in 2018 by researchers at Google.
 It has become a ubiquitous baseline in NLP experiments counting over 150 research publications analyzing and improving the model.
+SMALL BERT is a faster and ligher variation of BERT for quick training and deployment.
+It has only 2 endoders.
 I downloaded the pre-trained model from the Tensorflow Hub and fine-tuned it with my dataset.
-Accuracy increases to **89%**.
+SMALL BERT seems to be too simple for this task: Accuracy is around **84%**.
 Additional details on the model and its use can be found here: https://www.tensorflow.org/text/tutorials/classify_text_with_bert

 ### BERT pre-trained model from Huggingface

 <img src="https://uptime-storage.s3.amazonaws.com/logos/d32f5c39b694f3e64d29fc2c9b988cdd.png" width="200" height="200">

-I used the pre-trained model from the Huggingface repository.
+I used the pre-trained model from the Huggingface repository and has the following specs: 12-layer, 768-hidden, 12-heads, 110M parameters.
 Accuracy increases to **92%**.
-Additional details on the model and its use can be found here:  https://huggingface.co/course/chapter3/1?fw=tf
+Additional details on the model and its use can be found here:  https://huggingface.co/bert-base-uncased.

 ## SUMMARY

+**Test set** accuracy:

-- Bag of Words + Logistic Regression show pretty good results for a quick deployment (83%)
+- Bag of Words + Logistic Regression show pretty good results for a quick deployment (83% accuracy)

-- FastText Embeddings + CNN is also quick method and increases the accuracy to
+- FastText Embeddings + CNN is also quick method and increases the accuracy to 85%

+- SMALL BERT doesn't perfom as well: 84% accuracy

 - Bert from HuggingFace has the best accuracy with 92%